-It's almost that time of year where we "fall back" and move our clocks back one hour.
+It's that time of year when we change our clocks.
 Why?
 Daylight Saving Time.
 While there are a lot of interesting factoids about Daylight Saving Time and its history, these are the ones you should know.

-- Daylight Saving Time (DST) ENDS on November 4.
-We are in DST from the second Sunday in March until the first Sunday in November, 8 months out of the year.
+- Colorado is in Daylight Saving Time (DST) from the second Sunday in March until the first Sunday in November, eight months out of the year.

 - During DST, Colorado's time zone is called Mountain Daylight Time.
-The other 4 months Colorado is in Mountain Standard Time.
+The other 4 months, Colorado is in Mountain Standard Time (MST).

-- DST used to start the last Sunday in April and end the last Sunday in October, until 2007 when the Energy Policy Act of 2005 extended it.
+- DST used to start the last Sunday in April and end the last Sunday in October, until 2007 when the Energy Policy Act of 2005, opens a new window extended it.

-- DLS was adopted to conserve fuel during WWI by reducing the need for artificial light, then repealed after the war ended.
-It returned during WWII and was again repealed after war.
-Because DST could be started and ended by states and localities whenever they pleased, there was A LOT of confusion.
-Thus, the Uniform Time Act was established which gave us the start and end dates of DST.
+- Because DST could be started and ended by states and localities whenever they pleased, there was A LOT of confusion.
+Thus, the Uniform Time Act, opens a new window was established which gave us the start and end dates of DST.